-I'm a CRM-ISM postdoc in Montreal, interested in answering computability and complexity questions in enumerative combinatorics using tools from symbolic computation, complex analysis, topology, and other areas of algebra and geometry.
+I'm a CRM-ISM postdoc in Montreal, interested in developing effective tools for mathematics and combinatorics using techniques from computational algebraic geometry, complex analysis, and topology.
 Previously (2017-2019) I was a postdoctoral fellow at the University of Pennsylvania.
-In 2017 I completed dual (cotutelle) doctorates at the University of Waterloo and the École normale supérieure de Lyon.
+In 2017 I completed doctorates at the University of Waterloo and the École normale supérieure de Lyon.
 The best overview of my research interests can be found in my PhD thesis, available by clicking here.

 In 2020 I am co-organizing an MRC,